daltn/dalton-blog/content/blog/setting-up.md

 ### Playing & Prototyping

-Sites for when I want to play around or prototype an idea and not have to deal with environment config:
+Sites for when I want to play around or prototype an idea and not config a local dev environment:

 - [Glitch](https://glitch.com/)
 - [Replit](https://replit.com/)